 Biographies of Some of the More Famous Cartographers

-The HONDIUS FAMILY
+The Family HONDIUS

 Jodocus Hondius I(1563-1612) was one of the foremost map engravers of his day; he worked for many Dutch publishers and was also employed by the English map- and print-sellers, Sudbury and Humble, to engrave the maps for John Speed’s “The Theatre Of The Empire Of Great Britaine”, published in 1612.
 Hondius married Coletta van den Keere (sister of Pieter van de Keere – also heavily involved in the map trade) thus strengthening his links with the map world at this time.